melsdotspace/melsdotspace/README.md

-i like to build stuff i like, and open to collaborations on development projects. feel free to reach out @melsdotspace
+i like to build and open to collaborations on development projects. feel free to reach out @melsdotspace